retrouser955/pro-music-bot/README.md

 1. Create an account at https://uptimerobot.com/
 2. create a new moniter with the type HTTPS
+3. set it to your dashboard link
-3. give it a name :)
+4. give it a name :)
-4. done! you can now close replit
+5. done! you can now close replit

 ## Kinda not really important